 Full of information on everything to do with ants written in an enjoyable and personal style.
 Does include an up to date key to British species, but one which I am yet to be convinced about.

 Gary J. Skinner, Geoffrey W. Allen

-Out-dated, new species have been added and names changed since 1996, but still the most recently published book on the identification of British ants.
-The keys to workers and queens are over-simplified and can be misleading (uses some poorly-defined features, and many of the drawings are inaccurate or difficult to interpret), the male ant key is probably best avoided altogether.
+Out-dated, new species have been added and names changed since 1996.
+The keys to workers and queens are over-simplified and can be misleading (uses some poorly defined features, and many of the drawings are inaccurate or difficult to interpret), the male ant key is probably best avoided altogether.

 The RES Handbook for the identification of British insects;

 Is available as a download from the RES website on the out of print handbooks page.
 Again needs updating, but the keys are still useful if the changes to taxonomy since publication are taken into account.
 Especially useful for males.